- 1.56k views

 In this guide, we’ll be giving you the lowdown on all you need to know about Tortuga island in Costa Rica.

-Turtle Island (it’s English name) is famed for being one of Costa Rica’s most idyllic islands, and it’s also one of the country’s most popular day-trip destinations, even though it’s a mere 156 sq. km in size.
+Turtle Island (it’s English name) is famed for being one of Costa Rica’s most idyllic islands, and it’s also one of the country’s popular destinations for a day-trip from San Jose, even though it’s a mere 156 sq. km in size.
 Located just off the coast of the Nicoya Peninsula, Tortuga Island is where tourists flock to see the angelfish, octopus, stingrays, and spinner dolphins during scuba diving sessions.

 From snorkeling to a hike through the landscape’s forested hills, this is where you can truly break away from the hustle and bustle of Costa Rica for some well-deserved rest and relaxation.
 If you’re a little more of an adventure junkie, there’s a canopy tour and zip line which will spoil you with some of the most breathtaking views you’ll see during your trip to Tortuga Island.
 And then there’s water bikes, kayaks, and glass bottom boats which offer a little aquatic fun for travelers from all walks of life.